prak112/Image-Barter-Bazaar/CRITERIA.md

 - [X] User interface must be practical and arranged appropriately for the entire screen
 - [X] Look for inspiration online from various existing online stores.
 - [X] The target screen size is 1920 × 1080, but the page must also look good on larger screens.
 No need to make less than 1920x1080 or mobile view.
+- [X] Customise Django Admin functionality through Backend
-- [ ] Customise Django Admin user interface through Backend
+- [ ] Customise Django Admin layout and styles

 <br>